jagad/loopback-connector-crate/CONTRIBUTING.md

 ### Contributing ###

-Thank you for your interest in `loopback-connector-postgresql`, an open source project administered by StrongLoop.
+Thank you for your interest in `loopback-connector-crate`, an open source project administered by Jagad Studio.

-Contributing to `loopback-connector-postgresql` is easy.
+Contributing to `loopback-connector-crate` is easy.
 In a few simple steps:

   * Ensure that your effort is aligned with the project's roadmap by talking to the maintainers, especially if you are going to spend a